close

 A brief introduction to Buchanan's Birthplace State Park

-William Jefferson Clinton (né Blythe III; born August 19, 1946) is an American politician who served as the 42nd president of the United States from 1993 to 2001.
+William Jefferson Clinton (né Blythe; born August 19, 1946) is an American lawyer and politician who served as the 42nd president of the United States from 1993 to 2001.
 A member of the Democratic Party, he previously served as governor of Arkansas from 1979 to 1981 and again from 1983 to 1992.
 Clinton, whose policies reflected a centrist "Third Way" political philosophy, became known as a New Democrat.

 Clinton left office in 2001 with the joint-highest approval rating of any U.S. president.
 His presidency ranks among the middle to upper tier in historical rankings of U.S. presidents.
-However, his personal conduct and allegations of sexual assault have made him the subject of substantial scrutiny.
+However, his personal conduct and misconduct allegations have made him the subject of substantial scrutiny.
 Since leaving office, Clinton has been involved in public speaking and humanitarian work.
 He created the Clinton Foundation to address international causes such as the prevention of HIV/AIDS and global warming.
 In 2009, he was named the United Nations special envoy to Haiti.
-After the 2010 Haiti earthquake, Clinton founded the Clinton Bush Haiti Fund.
+After the 2010 Haiti earthquake, Clinton founded the Clinton Bush Haiti Fund with George W. Bush and Barack Obama.
 He has remained active in Democratic Party politics, campaigning for his wife's 2008 and 2016 presidential campaigns.

 Read more about Buchanan's Birthplace State Park at Wikipedia